dydtjr1128/NetworkFileExplorer/README.md

 ### What Is It?

 The NetworkFileExplorer is a cross platform project that allows you to view a client's directory on the Admin page, just like the File Explorer in Windows.

-This project was implemented based on Java asynchronous non-blocking socket channel(`AsynchronousSocketChannel`, `AsynchronousServerSocketChannel`)
+This project was implemented based on Java asynchronous non-blocking socket channel(`AsynchronousSocketChannel`, `AsynchronousServerSocketChannel`).

+`AsynchronousSocketChannel` and `AsynchronousServerSocketChannel` work as an `IOCP` in a Windows and as an `epoll` in a Linux.

 #### Demo screenshot